bilal-lambda/validator-poc/README.md

-# validator-poc
-Proof-of-Concept for yaml validation.
-Can be used for validating hyperexecute yaml.

-# Description
+# YAML validator

-This is a YAML validation tool which can be used in the CLI as golang code and can be used on FE as wasm code.
+This is a proof-of-concept YAML validation tool which can be used in the CLI as golang code and can be used on FE as wasm code.

 # Motivation